Speaking part: variant 89 - Langart

 • mention the disadvantages (1–2) of the two outlets for creative expression;

-• express your opinion on the subject of the project – which of the creative pursuits presented in the pictures you’d prefer and why.
+• express your opinion on the subject of the project – which of these creative pursuits you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.